corybrunson/masv/README.md

 # Macaulay2 code for matrix affine Schubert varieties

-This repo contains Macaulay2 code used to compute ideal generators and generate combinatorial statistics for matrix affine Schubert varieties, as reported in my doctoral thesis [1].
+This repo contains Macaulay2 code used to compute ideal generators and generate combinatorial statistics for matrix affine Schubert varieties, as reported in my doctoral thesis [1] (p.
+135).

 ## Organization